Video Depth Anything: Consistent Depth Estimation for Super-Long Videos: Limitations and future work

 \section{Limitations and future work}

-Our model is trained on publicly available video depth datasets without specially curating data, which may limit its capabilities due to the data quantity.
+Our model is trained primarily on publicly available video depth datasets, which may limit its capabilities due to the data quantity.
 We believe that with more data, the model's performance can be further improved, and the backbone network can be unlocked for fine-tuning.
 Additionally, although our model is significantly more computationally efficient than the baselines, it still faces challenges in handling streaming videos, which we leave as future work.